-- 2.1 The local governing committee is responsible for: - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the RSHE curriculum is well-led, effectively managed and well-planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring that teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information to parents on the subject content and the right to request that their child is withdrawn. - Creating and keeping up-to-date a separate written statement of this policy and ensuring the statement is published on the school's website and provided free of charge to anyone who requests it.
+- 2.1.
+The Distinctiveness and Personal Development Committee is responsible for monitoring the overall implementation of this policy. - 2.2.
+The local governing committee is responsible for: - Scrutinising reports provided by the headteacher/principal regarding RSE. - Ensuring the RSHE curriculum is well-led, effectively managed and well-planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring that teaching is delivered in ways that are accessible to all pupils with SEND. - 2.3.
+The headteacher/principal is responsible for: - The overall implementation of this policy. - Ensuring all staff are suitably trained to deliver the subjects. - Reporting to the local governing committee on the effectiveness of this policy and the curriculum.